 North Olympic Group

 The North Olympic Group was organized in 2010 and has quickly become a powerful voice for protecting the Peninsula's ecosystem.
 We have 850 members in Clallam and Jefferson counties.
 Our operations are governed by seven volunteers with lots of help by our conservation committees.
 We have no paid staff.
 Meetings are generally held on the second Thursday of each month.
 All Sierra Club members are welcome (in fact encouraged) to attend.
 Since the locations change, it is best to contact one of the ExCom members to find the location of the next meeting.

-Next Executive Committee Meeting: The North Olympic Group Executive Committee meeting will be held July 11th, 3:30 PM at the Sequim Library, 630 N. Sequim Ave.
+Next Executive Committee Meeting: The North Olympic Group Executive Committee meeting will be held Thursday, November 13, 1:00 p.m in the library at the Trinity United Methodist Church, 100 S. Blake Avenue, Sequim .
 All Sierra Club members are welcome.
+Contact Monica Fletcher details.

 Announcement!
 Check out the North Olympic Group's new Meetup site for the latest on planned outings and events.
 Click here to join.

 Sunday, November 2: Hike the beautiful Elwha Valley